btemperli/fhnw_dbc/README.md

 ## Projekt 2: **MySQL**

 #### Setup
-Execute all the MySQL-Query's from the file [projekt_btemperli.sql](https://github.com/btemperli/fhnw-dbc/blob/master/block2/projekt/projekt-btemperli.sql)in a SQL-Programme.
+Execute all the MySQL-Query's from the file [projekt_btemperli.sql](https://github.com/btemperli/fhnw-dbc/blob/master/block2/projekt/projekt-btemperli.sql) in a SQL-Programme.
 The first part creates the tables, the second part fill them with content and the last part does some requests on the database.

+## Projekt 3: **Hibernate**

+#### Setup
+Try again with [this](http://viralpatel.net/blogs/hibernate-inheritance-table-per-subclass-annotation-xml-mapping/) or [this](http://blog.sencide.com/2011/03/hibernate-tutorial-for-beginners.html) Tutorial.
+All required Files are in the eclipse folder.